Over the next year, Mitilda and I both had many experiences worth recounting. Selections are below.

 "And I've already got one," she said.
 "Just a slight modification.
 Instead of going through the door, we'll go through the rock by vanishing it with magic.
 We'll fly most of the way up the shaft and then tunnel through the wall to come up elsewhere in the palace."

 "Sounds good.
 As soon as ye has ye's mana back, we should start making progress."

 "You two are becoming much more skilled," Yildirim said after me and Alistair finished a sparring match one day.
 "I believe you are ready to fight the strongest edge guardians now."

 "Sounds fun," Alistair said.
 "Where are they?"

 "No wait," Alistair said, "don't spoil the surprise!
 We can handle it."

-"These guardians are quite dangerous if you do not know what you are getting into," Yildirim said.
+"These guardians are quite dangerous if you don't know what you are getting into," Yildirim said.
 "I believe I should spoil the surprise."

 "They are called dragons.
 They fly, are extremely strong and fast, and spit a harmful acid.
 A very harmful acid."

 "Sounds like nothing we can't handle," Alistair said.